©2020 William A. Lasher

 As we continued east, the plains gave way to the great river valleys of the Missouri, the Mississippi, and the Ohio.
 The rivers were shallow now, barely flowing with a putrescent mix of toxic chemicals in sickly hues of yellow, purple, and green.
 The once verdant central hardwood forests were dead too, a few tangles of rotten fallen trees were all that remained.
 Occasionally we would see the ruins of buildings, a masonry chimney still standing, or even the framework of a house, but for the most part, the Hydrogen War had destroyed everything, particularly the bigger cities and towns.

-It was quiet traveling under the power of the prevailing Westerlies.
-The motors that powered the propellers were shut down, though it was still difficult to hear through the oxygen suit’s helmet.
+It was quiet traveling under the power of the prevailing westerlies.
+The rotary motors that powered the propellers were shut down, though it was still difficult to hear through the oxygen suit’s helmet.
 We spoke rather loudly, and would face who we were speaking to so we could be heard through the thick glass.

 We crossed the Appalachians, and it was hard to tell if we were flying over Pennsylvania or western Virginia.